lfit/itpol/protecting-code-integrity.md

 ##### Tree hashes

-Every time you commit a change to a repository, git calculates checksum hashes of all objects in it -- contents (blobs), directories (trees), file names and permissions, etc, for each subdirectory in the repository.
-It only does this for trees and blobs that have changed, so as not to re-checksum the entire tree unnecessarily if only a small part of it was touched.
+Every time you commit a change to a repository, git records checksum hashes of all objects in it -- contents (blobs), directories (trees), file names and permissions, etc, for each subdirectory in the repository.
+It only does this for trees and blobs that have changed with each commit, so as not to re-checksum the entire tree unnecessarily if only a small part of it was touched.

-Then it calculates the checksum of the toplevel directory, which will inevitably be different if any part of the repository has changed.
+Then it calculates and stores the checksum of the toplevel directory, which will inevitably be different if any part of the repository has changed.

 ##### Commit hashes